QuentinRa/blog.quentinra.dev/programming/data/json.md

 Some are not satisfied with the limited syntax of JSON.
 Here some limitations

 * ✏️ You can't use comments (`// comment`) in JSON
-* 🎡  There are no multilines strings, so it's not easy to read/write long strings in JSON.
+* 🎡  There are no multiline strings, so it's not easy to read/write long strings in JSON.
 A good editor would have a feature to wrap the JSON, to avoid very long lines
 * ...

 So, they created [JSON5](https://json5.org/).
 It's not quite used widely.